mssola/tools.nes/README.md

 $ nasm -o awesome.nes awesome.s
 ```

-Last but not least, you can actually tell `nasm` to redirect the output to
+Moreover, you can actually tell `nasm` to redirect the output to stdout instead
-stdout instead with the `--stdout` flag.
-This is useful when debugging the
+with the `--stdout` flag.
+This is useful when debugging the binary format with
-binary format with another CLI tool.
+another CLI tool.
 For example:

 ```
 $ nasm --stdout awesome.s | hexdump -C